OfficeDev/hands-on-labs/O3653/O3653-2 Deep Dive into Office 365 APIs for Calendar, Mail, and Contacts/MailQuickStartLab.md

 ### Create the MailList view

-In this section you'll wire up the Controller you created in the previous section to an MVC view that will display all your mails and allow you to send a new mail.
+In this section you'll wire up the Controller you created in the previous section to an MVC view that will display all your Inbox messages and allow you to send a new mail.

 1. Locate the **Views/Shared** folder in the project.
 1. Open the **_Layout.cshtml** file found in the **Views/Shared** folder.